cosmas28/business-connect-frontend/README.md

 # WeConnect(Front-end)
 WeConnect provides a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+Click [WeConnect](https://weconnect-cosmas.herokuapp.com) to view it remotely

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will need the server-side and Node.js installed on your environement.

+### Server-side repository
+Click [server-side repo](https://github.com/cosmas28/business-connect-v2) view it's repository.

+### Server-side heroku
+Click [server-side](https://weconnect-v2.herokuapp.com/apidocs/) to view server-side documentation.

 ### Node